 Unfortunately, patients have often received recommendations for Preperation H and other steroid suppositories, both of which interfere with wound healing.
 Wounds require a healthy amount of blood to heal properly.
 Preperation H and Phenylephrine are vasoconstrictors which decrease your blood supply.

 Patients often come to me saying they were subjected to a very painful examination.
-This can happen when a physician doesn't consider the diagnoses of a fissure with a history similarly noted above and does a full and painful digital rectal exam.
+This can happen when a physician doesn't consider the diagnoses of a fissure with a classic history and does a full and painful digital rectal exam.
 This is unnecessary.
 When I hear a patient's history that sounds typical for a fissure, I conduct a very gentle superficial palpation of the area, which confirms the diagnoses when the patient reports pain and discomfort.
 The examination stops at that moment and no further examination is necessary to make the diagnosis.

 Initial treatment consists of the placement of the cream, that contains medication to help in relaxing the muscle that causes aching and throbbing.
 This treatment allows the wound to heal in addition to a topical anesthetic to provide some relief.
 However, if this is not successful a minor surgical procedure can be done in the office with local anesthesia.
 That is almost always successful.
 However, we typically prefer noninvasive techniques first before proceeding to a surgical procedure.

-The most definitive treatment is the subcutaneous lateral sphincterotomy.
+The most definitive treatment is the subcutaneous lateral internal sphincterotomy.
 It is an office procedure done under local anesthesia.
 Complications of this minor procedure are rare, and, rather than post-procedure pain, most patients experience almost immediate relief of the severe pain of the fissure.

 Dr. Shapiro is a veteran surgeon who is experienced in the diagnosis and treatment of patients with fissure in ano.
 If you're experiencing pain associated with a bowel movement or any other symptoms associated with Hemorrhoidal Disease, contact the Hemorrhoid Treatment Center of Florida today at (727) 724-4279 today to schedule an appointment with a physician today.
 Relief from pain is only an office visit away.